Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 }
 ```

 `PSP22Data` and `OwnableData` have their storage keys.
-Both contain additional fields,
+Both contain an additional field
-unrelated to business logic, `_reserved` for future upgrades(it adds overhead in one byte).
+unrelated to business logic `_reserved` for future upgrades(it adds overhead in one byte).

 #### Definition of the facet(logic layer)